uc-cdis/gen3-discovery-ai/README.md

 You can `poetry run python run.py` after install to run the app locally.

 For testing, you can `poetry run pytest`.

-The default `pytest` options specified in the `pyproject.toml` additionally runs coverage and will error if it falls below the threshold.
+The default `pytest` options specified in the `pyproject.toml` additionally:

+* runs coverage and will error if it falls below the threshold
+* utilizes `pytest-xdist` to run on multiple cores with `-n auto --dist loadfile` command
+  * [--dist loadfile](https://pytest-xdist.readthedocs.io/en/latest/distribution.html) sends groups of tests organized by file to available cores, effectively meaning that the different test files are run in parallel but the tests within a file are sequential
+* profiles using [pytest-profiling](https://pypi.org/project/pytest-profiling/) which outputs into `/prof`

+You can view profiling with

 #### Automatically format code and run pylint